eunikehp/SQL-Case-Studies/Case Study #3 - Foodie-Fi/Main Page.md

 |19	|2	|2020-06-29|
 |19	|3|	2020-08-29|

+Customer subscriptions show the exact date where their specific plan_id starts.
+If customers downgrade from a pro plan or cancel their subscription - the higher plan will remain in place until the period is over - the start_date in the subscriptions table will reflect the date that the actual plan changes.

+When customers upgrade their account from a basic plan to a pro or annual pro plan - the higher plan will take effect straightaway.
+When customers churn - they will keep their access until the end of their current billing period but the start_date will be technically the day they decided to cancel their service.

 ## Case Study Questions

 **A. Customer Journey**

 Based off the 8 sample customers provided in the sample from the subscriptions table, write a brief description about each customer’s onboarding journey.

+- First, I combine those 2 provided tables for getting a clear idea to create customer's onboarding journey.

 ```sql
 SELECT s.customer_id, s.plan_id, p.plan_name, s.start_date